 Our goal is to grow philanthropy in the Greater Chapin area, building a permanently endowed fund to address community needs now and into the future.

 38 organizations awarded grants since 2003.

 Ways to Give

 Your gift to GCCF will support needs in the Greater Chapin community long into the future.

 If you prefer, you can mail a donation to Central Carolina Community Foundation’s office designated for the Greater Chapin Community Foundation.
 To make a gift of stocks, bonds, insurance or a bequest, contact JoAnn M. Turnquist.

 Grants & Scholarships

-The annual competitive grants process for Greater Chapin Community Foundation addresses a board range of charitable needs for the Greater Chapin community.
+The annual competitive grants process for Greater Chapin Community Foundation addresses a broad range of charitable needs for the Greater Chapin community.
 The goal of the grants is to uplift and strengthen organizations that are addressing critical needs within the greater Chapin area.
 In 2020, grant awards to the Greater Chapin community focused more heavily on nonprofits continuing to meet the physical and emotional needs of citizens during the COVID-19 crisis and awarded $18,600 to 14 organizations.

 Greater Chapin Community Foundation also offers two scholarships to students who reside in the Greater Chapin area: